-Trump rips appeals court and says ‘even a bad student in high school’ would support his travel ban
+Trump rips appeals court and says even ‘a bad student in high school’ would support his travel ban

 On Jan.
 27, Trump signed an executive order blocking citizens from seven predominantly Muslim nations from entering the U.S. The order largely affected citizens from Iran, Iraq, Libya, Somalia, Sudan, Syria and Yemen.
 It stopped people from these countries from entering the United States for 90 days.
 Trump’s order also barred all refugees from entering the country for 120 days and indefinitely halted the entry of all Syrian refugees.

 The order inspired widespread protests, and it quickly faced legal challenges, including one from the state of Washington.
 On Feb.
 3, a federal court judge in Washington issued a temporary restraining order halting the ban until arguments in the case could be heard.
 Attorneys for the Department of Justice subsequently filed an emergency motion requesting an immediate administrative stay to block the ruling that suspended Trump’s executive order.
-The three-judge Ninth Circuit panel began considering the Justice Department’s request in a hearing on Tuesday night.
+The three-judge 9th Circuit panel began considering the Justice Department’s request in a hearing on Tuesday night.
 After about one hour of arguments, the judges ruled that Trump’s ban should remain suspended while they continue to hear arguments.

 As he began his speech on Wednesday morning, Trump pulled out a piece of paper and offered to show his audience the supposed simplicity of the case by reading “what’s in dispute.”
 He proceeded to recite portions of U.S. immigration law that grant the president broad authority to decide who may or may not enter the country.
 Trump repeated his argument that the law is so clear that “a bad high school student would understand.”